hil-se/fds/assignments/assignment7.md

  ## Grading Policy
+ - importing additional packages such as sklearn is not allowed.
- - 4 (out of 7) points will be received if A7.py successfully runs and makes predictions (runtime < 10 min).
+ - 4 (out of 7) points will be received if A7.py successfully runs and makes predictions
  - The rest 3 points will be given based on the percentage of same predictions with the correct implementation.